carsonschildt/PatrolAssist/README.md

 <div align="center">
   <img src=".gitignore/Group 3.png">
   <h2>Welcome! 👋</h2>
-  <h3>PatrolAssist is a free and open-soruce iOS app that is currently in development that helps ski patrollers do their everday tasks effeciently and streamlined.</h3>
+  <h3>PatrolAssist is a free and open-source iOS app that is currently in development that helps ski patrollers do their everyday tasks efficiently and streamlined.</h3>
 </div>

 <br>